Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/Module5.md

 # Lab 05: Microsoft Defender for Cloud DevOps security

+## Lab Scenario

+In this lab, you will connect Azure DevOps Environment to Microsoft Defender for Cloud to enhance DevOps security.

+## Lab Objectives

+In this lab, you will perform the following:

+- Task 1: Connect Azure DevOps Environment to Microsoft Defender for Cloud
+- Task 2: Understanding your DevOps security

+## Estimated Timing:30 minutes

 ### Task 1: Connect Azure DevOps Environment to Microsoft Defender for Cloud

 1. Sign in to the Azure portal.